Haute Route Chamonix Zermatt

 |Group size||Price per person|

-– 6 days guiding with UIAGM mountain guide.
+– 6 days guiding with UIAGM mountain guide and expenses for the guide.

 – 5 nights accommodation bed, breakfast and evening meal in mountain huts.